Reptoman

 Herp Photo of the Day: Happy Rattlesnake Friday!

 Happy Rattlesnake Friday!
-What a fantastic close up of this horned viper (Cerastes cerastes), uploaded by kingsnake.com user gaboonviper1388!
+This is such an amazing shot of an eyelash viper (Bothriechis schlegelii) in our photo of the day uploaded by kingsnake.com user beckherps !
 Be sure to tell them you liked it here!
 As always on Friday, we celebrate all of our venomous reptiles for their contribution to the world.
+It is our goal to help dispel the fears surrounding our beloved venomous creatures.

 Upload your own reptile and amphibian photos at gallery.kingsnake.com, and you could see them featured here! …read more